lgp171188/launchpad/lib/lp/registry/doc/productseries.rst

  1. a "driver" can be set on either ProjectGroup, Product or ProductSeries

- 2. drivers are only actually relevant on a ProductSeries, because thats the granularity at which we track spec/bug targeting
+ 2. drivers are only actually relevant on a ProductSeries, because that's the granularity at which we track spec/bug targeting

  3. the important attribute is ".drivers" on a productseries, it is